 On the other hand, we must be honest with ourselves: accidents still happen even with transports that meet the requirements of the commonly used rules.
 In some cases it is human failure, and in others the cause remains a blind spot.

 What can be done?
-Special calculation tools allow the determination of the elasticity of atransport.
+Special calculation tools allow the determination of the elasticity of a transport.
 With this in mind, the deflections of the transport can be calculated.
-In this way, the safety of the transport can be guaranteed by on-the-job calculation of the behaviour of the ombination.
-But how can we recognise when special treatment is needed?
+In this way, the safety of the transport can be guaranteed by on-the-job calculation of the behavior of the combination.
+But how can we recognize when special treatment is needed?